The Programme on Modern Poland

 Board Member of the Noble Foundation.
 Managing Director of Big Picture consultancy, with 12 years of experience in PR.
 She combines business, public- and NGO-sector experience with a specialization in initiatives promoting Poland.
 She has been responsible for the PR strategies e.g. of the Museum of the History of Polish Jews and celebrations of Poland’s 20 and 25 years of independence.
 She served as a civic Advisor to an Office of President of Poland (2010-2015).
 A graduate of the London School of Economics and Hansard Society member.

-Patrick Kimunguyi is the administrator of the Programme since April 2016.
-He held teaching and research positions at Monash, Melbourne and Deakin Universities in Australia.
-He has been a research team member at the National Centre for Research on Europe, University of Canterbury, New Zealand and a visiting fellow at the Department of International Development, Oxford University.
-He received his PhD in Political Science and Masters in International Relations from the University of Warsaw, Poland.
+Administrator of the Programme on Modern Poland since April 2016.
+He has held teaching and research positions at the London School of Economics as well as Monash, Melbourne and Deakin Universities in Australia.
+Patrick has been a research team member at the National Centre for Research on Europe, University of Canterbury, New Zealand and a visiting fellow at the Department of International Development, Oxford University.
+He received a Masters in International Relations and PhD in Political Science from the University of Warsaw, Poland.
+He also holds a MSc in Education (Higher Education) from the University of Oxford.